 Niall Dickson, CEO, NHS Confederation

-To deliver plans that are based on the needs of local populations, local health and care system came together in January 2016 to form 44 footprints across England.
-The health and care organisations within these geographic footprints are working together to develop sustainability and transformation plans STPs which will help drive genuine and sustainable transformation in patient experience and health outcomes over the longer-term.
-What will be required across the NHS local authority divide to make place based planning a reality and achieve financial balance for the NHS?
+In January 2016, across England, local health and care systems came together in 44 groupings to deliver plans based on the needs of local populations.
+The health and care organisations within these geographic footprints are working together to develop sustainability and transformation plans (STPs), which will help drive genuine and sustainable transformation in patient experience and health outcomes over the longer term.
+What will be required across the NHS-local authority divide to make place-based planning a reality and achieve financial balance for the NHS?

 Topics covered: STPs, placed base planning